3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Overview

 Unity is a game development engine that permits users to create a variety of games for different platforms, some of the biggest being PC, Xbox, Playstation, and Android/IOS.
+The base requirements for Unity version 5.5.0 are:

+OS: Windows 7 SP1+, 8, 10; Mac OSX 10.8+
+GPU: Graphics card with DX9 (shader model 3.0) or DX11 with feature level 9.3 capabilities

 #### Scripting